madhulathachavali/Drug-prediction-based-health-metrics/README.md

-# Drug-prediction-based-health-metrics
+# Drug-Prediction-Based-Health-Metrics

 ## Dataset Description
 This dataset contains 200 rows and 6 columns.
 It is used to predict the type of drug prescribed to a patient based on various health-related features.
-Source: Kaggle
+Data Source: Kaggle

 Age: The age of the patient (numeric).